 Abt develops, implements, and evaluates a range of programs in family planning, reproductive health, infectious diseases, and mental health aimed at youth.
 These projects include:

-- Evaluating the effectiveness of teen pregnancy prevention programs in the United States, including programs that educate adolescent males on pregnancy prevention;
+- Evaluating the effectiveness of teen pregnancy prevention programs in the United States, including programs that educate adolescent males on pregnancy prevention; and

 - In Jordan, working with the USAID-funded Jordan Communication, Advocacy, and Policy project to partner with a local non-government organization to teach young people about reproductive health.
 A group of 20 Jordanians, from ages 18 to 29, produced short movies that broke the social taboo of talking about family planning.